directdemocracy-vote/doc/voting.md

 List all the citizens endorsed by the referendum trustee and matching the geographic area of the referendum.
 They constitute the electoral corpus for the referendum.

-### 3.2 List Valid Stations
+### 3.2 List Eligible Stations

 Create a list of all the stations which have published the registration of at least one eligible citizen.
+This list constitutes the list of eligible stations.

+### 3.3 Initialize the List of Valid Stations

+Copy the list of eligible stations to the list of valid stations.

+### 3.4 Refine the List Valid Stations

-For each station, the observers check that the registrations check is complete (see **2.2 Registrations Check**).
+For each station in the list of valid stations, check that the registrations check is complete (see **2.2 Registrations Check**):
-The registrations check is considered complete if all the `RSAas` of this station that have another `RSAas` (with the same `R` and `S` but with a different `S`) are cancelled either with a `ABab` or a `(RSBb + RSAa)s` publication (with the same `R`, `S` and `A`).
-If the registrations check is complete, add the station in the list of valid stations.
+Mark the all `RSAas` of a station as valid if they are the most recent `RSAas` with the same `R` and `A` but a different `S` among the list of valid stations.

-For each valid station in the list, we count all the `RSAas` registrations which are valid.
-A `RSAas` registration is valid if it is not cancelled by a corresponding `ABab`.
-If a corresponding `(RSBb + RSAa)s` is found at this point, this is an abusing behavior of `S` and the reputation of `S` will decrease.
-Similarly, we count all the `RSBbs` ballots which are valid.
+Similarly, mark all the `RSBbs` ballots of a station as valid if they are not revoked with a corresponding `RSBbs-` (same `R`, `S` and `B`).
-A `RSBbs` is valid is it is not cancelled by a corresponding `ABab`.
-Again, if a corresponding `(RSBb + RSAa)s` is found at this point, this is an abusing behavior of `S` and the reputation of `S` will decrease.
-If the two counts do are not equal, the station is withdrawn from the list of valid stations and will get a bad reputation.
+If the count of valid registrations does not equal the count of valid ballots, the station is withdrawn from the list of valid stations and added to the list of suspicious stations.
+Station in the list of suspicious stations are likely to get a bad reputation.
+Once all the stations have been checked, if at least one station was withdrawn, **loop back to 3.4**.

-### 3.3 Votes Counting
+### 3.5 Votes Counting

-For each valid station in the list we get all the `RSBbs` and get the corresponding `VBb` if any.
+For each station in the list of valid stations, get all the valid `RSBbs` and their corresponding `VBb` if any.
 If several `VBb` are found they are all disregarded.
-If we find another `RSBbs` with the same `B` in another valid station, the corresponding `VBb` is disregarded.
-If not disregarded, the `VBb` is added to the list of valid votes and its *answer* is counted.
+Otherwise, the `VBb` is added to the list of valid votes and its *answer* is counted.

-Observers may iterate the whole process again by looping to **3.2** and **3.3** for a while to get an increasingly precise result for the vote (while the polling stations are still proceeding with registrations checks).
+Observers may iterate the whole process again by looping through **3.3**, **3.4** and **3.5** for a while to get an increasingly precise result for the vote (while the polling stations are still proceeding with registrations checks).

 After a while, the results should get stable and one can consider the counting is over.
 Results can be published by observers on their web sites.